TemporalInept/Lituus/README.md

 </pre>

 which, when combined with other characterisitics of cards, will give us the tools to meet our objectives.

+## 2 DEPENDENCIES

+ 1. **Python 3.x** It has only been tested on my machine using Python 3.5.2 is not guaranteed to work on anything else.
+I have no intention of trying to port it to Python 2.x
+ 2. **networkx** (https://networkx.github.io) to create parse trees
+ 3. **BeautifulSoup** (https://www.crummy.com/software/BeautifulSoup/) for scraping online decklists

 ***
 Lituus is unofficial Fan Content permitted under the Fan Content Policy.
 Not